Title: Control Systems Engineer and Author

 Location: Weston, Connecticut, United States

-Asish Ghosh, Retired Control Systems Engineer, has been recognized by Marquis Who’s Who Top Engineers for dedication, achievements, and leadership in the fields of engineering and project administration.
+Asish Ghosh, Retired Control Systems Engineer and Author, has been recognized by Marquis Who’s Who Top Engineers for dedication, achievements, and leadership in the fields of engineering and project administration.

 Mr. Ghosh started his higher education at Delhi University in India, where he earned a Bachelor of Science in 1954.
 He continued his education at Cambridge University in England, where he earned a Diploma in advanced studies in 1968 and started as a senior researcher for Imperial Chemical Industries.
 He became a chartered engineer in the United Kingdom, and in 1974, he moved across the Atlantic to start as a systems engineer for the Foxboro Canada Inc. In 1978, Mr. Ghosh immigrated to the United States and continued working for the Foxboro Company in Massachusetts, starting as a project engineer in 1980.
 He rose to the rank of senior engineer in 1982, and principal engineer in 1987, before taking on the role of a consultant in 1989.
 From 1994 until his departure in 1995, he worked as a product manager for the Foxboro Company.